DL4DS/herbdl/datasets/README.md

 # Utilities for large-scale management of our image datasets

-1. Loaders for:

-- [ ] GBIF
-- [ ] Kaggle 2022
+- [ ] HerbariaDataset: a unified class for quickly loading our image datasets from a pre-annotated CSV file.
-- [ ] Kaggle 2021

-2. Code for merging and creating new datasets.
+- [ ] Code for merging and creating new datasets.
-3. Viewing dataset statistics.
+- [ ] Viewing dataset statistics.
-4. Display of samples.
+- [ ] Display of samples.